 A wave of bombings targeting Shiites in Iraq has killed 72 people.
 The bombings began early in the morning when explosions struck two Shiite neighborhoods in Baghdad, killing at least 27 people.
 A few hours later, a suicide attack hit Shiite pilgrims heading to the Shiite city of Karbala, killing 45.
-Less than two hours later, two explosions rocked the Shiite neighborhood of Kazimiyah in the north of the capital, killing 15 people.
+Less than two hours later, two explosions rocked the Shiite neighborhood of Kazimiyah in the north of the capital, killing 15 people.Yishai Fleisher

-About the Author: Yishai Fleisher is the Contributing Editor and PR manager at the JewishPress.com, and Israel's only English language broadcast radio show host (Galey Yisrael 106.5FM).
-Yishai is an Israeli Paratrooper, a graduate of Cardozo Law School, and the founder of Kumah ("Arise" in Hebrew), an NGO dedicated to promoting Zionism and strengthening Israel's national character.
-Yishai is married to Malkah, they have two children, and they live on the Mount of Olives in Jerusalem.
+About the Author: Yishai Fleisher is a Contributing Editor at JewishPress.com, Chief Editor at JNi.media, talk-show host, and International Spokesman for the Jewish community of Hebron, an Israeli Paratrooper, a graduate of Cardozo Law School, and the founder of Kumah ("Arise" in Hebrew), an NGO dedicated to promoting Zionism and strengthening Israel's national character.
+Yishai is married to Malkah, and they live on the Mount of Olives in Jerusalem with their children.

 If you don't see your comment after publishing it, refresh the page.